 A career coach can support by coaching career changes; they will give you tools to assist with making you stand out from the crowd.
 This could include CV or cover letter writing, or support on your LinkedIn profile.
 They will help you identify your main skills and strengths, and help you to create a coherent story.
 They can consult on how best to network and present yourself in professional settings.

 One major benefit of getting a career coach is that you will dedicate time to focus on your career and what you truly want.
 It is easy to get caught up in a routine, so this time will become invaluable in the long run.
-Many people want to review their career and take on new challenges, but most fail to make the time to work on it due to their daily routine.
-With a coach you will create defined and realistic goals, and a clear action plan which will allow you to focus and organise yourself to work towards these goals.
+Many different people want to review their careers and take on new challenges, but most fail to take the time to work on it due to their daily routine.
+With career coaching, you will create defined and realistic goals and a clear action plan which will allow you to focus and organise yourself to work towards these goals.

-Executive coaches typically work with people at C-Suite on enhancing their leadership performance.
+Executive coaching typically works with people at C-Suite on enhancing their leadership performance.
 For example, presidents or vice-presidents.
 However, they could also be of use to an emerging leader readying themselves to move up to that level.
 Executive coaching is typically work-related and will focus on improving performance and behaviour in your current workplace.

-The benefits from a personal perspective include support during for role changes or joining the board, and an increased openness to personal learning and development.
+The benefits from a personal perspective include support during role changes or joining the board, and increased openness to personal learning and development.
 An executive coach can give you new methods of managing stress, change, conflict or crisis, and help to identify potential solutions to specific work-related issues.
 Executive coaching can be an excellent way to support and develop high performers as they progress through their careers.
 Perhaps your human resources team needs to select some high performers from a pool of talented employees.
 If so, in our article 'When To Invest In Executive Coaching and How To Select High Potential Talent?', we discuss how to identify high performers and ways to best measure the return on investment, whilst exploring the pros and cons of executive coaching.

 It is important to note that companies should not overuse coaching or think that coaching is capable of solving deep and entrenched organisational problems.
 Coaching can be remarkably powerful, but it can’t do the impossible.